rgavaska/Convergent-PnP/README.md

-# scaled-PnP
+# Scaled-PnP
-Scaled plug-and-play ADMM and FISTA algorithms using NLM denoiser
+This repository contains Matlab code for scaled PnP-ADMM and PnP-FISTA algorithms using the linear NLM denoiser

+The code will be uploaded soon ...